Triangle de Guffens - Le Triangle de Guffens 2019

 “An exceptional wine worthy of the greatest”

-"Composed of 28% Sémillon from Barsac (Closiot), 20% Viognier, and 20% Roussanne from the Tourettes estate, with 30% Burgundy Chardonnay added.
-Oaky?
-Everything is oaky except for the Chardonnays, first pressings from Guffens-Heynens.
-The Chardonnay certainly dominates the nose, but this first impression is striking for its complexity, beautiful toasted and grilled notes, and consistency from start to finish.
-The aroma is very impressive, very Guffens.
-The palate combines power and freshness, noble wood and a racy structure in perfect balance.
-Purity and texture worthy of the greatest wines.
-(Le Guide des Meilleurs Vins de France - RVF) • Packaged with a screw cap
+“Composed of 28% Sémillon from Barsac (Closiot), 20% Viognier, and 20% Roussanne from Domaine des Tourettes, plus 30% Burgundy Chardonnay.
+Oaked?
+Everything is oaked except the Chardonnays, which are first-pressings from Guffens-Heynens.
+The Chardonnay certainly dominates the nose, but this first impression captivates with its complexity, its lovely toasted and grilled notes, and a consistency from start to finish.
+The aromatics are very impressive, very Guffens.
+The palate blends power and freshness, noble oak, and a refined structure into a superb balance.
+Purity and texture worthy of the greatest wines. ” (The Guide to the Best Wines of France – RVF) • Sealed with a screw cap

-Buy your Verget wines at the best price in a private sale!
+Buy Verget wines at the best prices in a private sale!

 Eye